 You need to be mentally prepared.

-You mindset affects everything that you do, and having an athletic body or fancy gear doesn’t change that.
+Your mindset affects everything that you do and having an athletic body or fancy gear doesn’t change that.
 Your mindset can keep you going during the roughest of times.
 It can help you reach your destination or track that elusive deer when things seem impossible.

 That’s what this list is for.
 It contains five mental strength exercises for hunting and hiking.
 Don’t feel as if it’s only aimed at mental training for hikers or those walking long distances.